apache/cordova-coho/docs/platforms-release-process.md

 ### Prerequisite: npm test

 Ensure that `npm test` succeeds.
-(This can be done by checking for a green build.
-Exception is `cordova-osx`, waiting for <https://github.com/apache/cordova-osx/issues/71> to be resolved.)
+(This can be done by checking for a green build.)

 ### 1) Plugin tests with `cordova-mobile-spec` project